Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/moengage-event-streaming.md

 - Relevant limits for MoEngage events are:
     - 10k events per app per minute
 - Amplitude sends selected user and event properties along with the event.
 - This integration supports user identify forwarding.
-This means when **Send Users** is enabled during the setup, user updates will be sent to MoEngage every time any user property is changed in Amplitude.
+This means when you enable **Send Users**  during setup, user updates are sent to MoEngage every time any user property changes in Amplitude.

 ## Setup